-When students return to College or online learning they must meet with their Progress Coach / tutor / SPL / CAM who will discuss the events leading to the cooling off period and agree any appropriate further actions.
+When students return to college or online learning they must meet with their Pastoral Mentor/tutor / SPL / CAM who will discuss the events leading to the cooling off period and agree any appropriate further actions.

 Parents / carers must be informed for any student under 18 years of age being sent home or being suspended.
-In the case of a request to suspend vulnerable students e.g. students with an EHCP, Looked After Child, Young Parents, Young Carers, those working with the Youth Justice Service, Care Leavers, Estranged for more than 48 hours a scrutiny panel chaired by the Head of Student Support & Development, Pastoral Support Manager or SEND requested. submitted Manager should be Request for this to be suspensionrequest@kirkleescollege.ac.uk.
+In the case of a request to suspend vulnerable students e.g. students with an EHCP, Looked After Child, Young Parents, Young Carers, those working with the Youth Justice Service, Care Leavers, Estranged for more than 48 hours the relevant manager must be alerted.